higlass/higlass/docs/track_types.rst

 - **plusStrandColor**
     For stranded mode, the color of the plus strand entries.
 Ignored if ``colorEncoding`` is set. (default "blue")

+- **separatePlusMinusStrands**
+    Draw + and - strand annotations at different y values if true.
+Draw them at the same vertical position if false. (default: true)

 - **showTexts**: 'yes' or 'no'
     Show annotation labels? (default: no)